 13. How do I purchase additional coverage once my three year extended reporting period ends?

 14. I am leaving public practice altogether; what should I do with my insurance policy?

 You will need to implement the extended reporting period.
 Please contact us at firstname.lastname@example.org.

 15. My CPA employee does not bill clients directly.
 How do I record them on the application form?

 A CPA employee whose billings are counted under a CPA partner must be listed in Section C as a full-time CPA if the annual value of the professional services they complete is more than $15,000 annually OR must be listed as a part-time CPA if the annual value of the professional services they perform is $15,000 or less.

 16. How are sales tax applied?

-In accordance with certain provincial legislations, we must collect a specific tax rate that is applicable to practitioners in the following provinces: 8% in Ontario or Manitoba; 15% in Newfoundland & Labrador; and 6% in Saskatchewan.
+In accordance with certain provincial legislations, we must collect a specific tax rate that is applicable to practitioners in the following provinces: 8% in Ontario; 7% in Manitoba; 15% in Newfoundland & Labrador; and 6% in Saskatchewan.

 The application of 15% harmonized sales tax in Newfoundland & Labrador took effect in July 2016.

-The application of 6% sales tax in Saskatchewan will take effect on insurance policies with an effective date of July 1, 2017 or later.
+The application of 6% sales tax in Saskatchewan took effect on insurance policies with an effective date of August 1, 2017 or later.